Under the federal program, those who identify as an aboriginal student will be exempt from the pre-study contribution for federal funding.

 Note: Students who have been approved under the Canada Student Grants for Persons with Permanent Disabilities program (CSG-PD) are automatically approved for a reduced course load.

-You may be eligible for an increase in the NL Student Grant portion.
-If approved, this means you could receive $40 per week in NL Student Loan and an additional $100 per week in NL Student Grant.
-To determine your eligibility for the increased NL Student Grant, complete and submit the NL Student Grant Eligibility Form (751 KB).
+Your application will be assessed for a NL Student Loan of up to $140 per week of study.
+You may be eligible for the NL Student Grant portion.
+If approved, this means you could receive up to $40 per week in NL Student Loan and up to an additional $100 per week in NL Student Grant.
+To determine your eligibility for the NL Student Grant, complete and submit the NL Student Grant Eligibility Form (730 KB).

 You must meet one of the criteria below to be considered for the increased grant: